How Blackouts and Brownouts Affect the Body

 - Permanent neurological damage that affect learning and memory

 - Overdoses (alcohol poisoning), accidents, or exposure to violence, any of which could prove fatal

 In 2019, 65.8 million Americans age 12 and over admitted to episodes of binge drinking in the previous 30 days.
 Meanwhile, 14.5 million Americans had an alcohol use disorder in that same year.

 Binge drinking and alcoholism are both dangerous, but when the two are combined the risks of health problems and other severe consequences rises significantly.

 Evaluation and Treatment for Alcohol Dependency

 Binge drinking is hazardous in any circumstances, but the heavy binge drinking associated with blackouts and brownouts is especially risky.

 If binge drinking behavior continues indefinitely, debilitating and potentially deadly health problems are all but inevitable.
 The level of intoxication associated with blackouts and brownouts can also lead to reckless, impulsive, or irresponsible behavior that ends in tragedy—for the person with the drinking problem, their loved ones, or innocent bystanders.

 Anyone who has experienced multiple episodes of memory loss caused by binge drinking should be evaluated for substance abuse, and they should be prepared to seek treatment immediately if they receive a diagnosis for an alcohol use disorder.
-Binge drinking isn’t synonymous with alcoholism, but people who are unable to control their binge drinking on their own clearly need help, which residential treatment centers that offer inpatient and outpatient treatment programs for alcohol dependency are ready, able, and willing to provide.
+Binge drinking isn’t synonymous with alcoholism, but people who are unable to control their binge drinking on their own clearly need help, which residential treatment centers that offer inpatient treatment programs for alcohol dependency are ready, able, and willing to provide.